-The Rough Triggerfish has an elongated (45-47% width of standard length), robust, compressed oblong body that is black to grayish dark blue and covered with small white spots.
-Their head has a rounded profile, modest sized eyes, a small mouth that opens at the front, and powerful jaws with eight heavy human-like teeth on the upper and lower jaws.
-The anal fin and second dorsal fin are long and curved and the anterior rays are very elevated and much longer than the posterior rays; the caudal fin is doubly concave; the dorsal fin has three spines the first of which can be locked erect and the second is one-half the size of the first; and, the pelvic fins are minute.
+The Rough Triggerfish have elongated (45-47% of standard length), robust, compressed, and oblong bodies that are black to grayish dark blue and are covered with small white spots.
+Their head has a rounded profile, modest-sized eyes, a small mouth that opens at the front, and powerful jaws with eight heavy human-like teeth on the upper and lower jaws.
+Their anal fin and second dorsal fin are long and curved and their anterior rays are very elevated and much longer than their posterior rays; their caudal fin is doubly concave; their dorsal fin has three spines, the first of which can be locked erect and the second being one-half the size of the first; and their pelvic fins are minute.
 They have thick leathery skin.

-The Rough Triggerfish is exceedingly rare and therefore of limited interest.
+The Rough Triggerfish are exceedingly rare and therefore of limited interest.

 Rough Triggerfish, Canthidermis maculata: Fish caught off the surface 10 miles north of Puerto Los Cabos, Baja Californa Sur, October 2003, with a hoop net.
 It was a part of a massive school mixed about 50:50 with Pacific Tripletails under a very large floating tree.
 The fish were brought to the surface and became “balled up” in a group of about 500, fighting over chummed sardines.
 Length: 25 cm (10 inches).
 Fish identification courtesy of Dr. Ross Robertson, Smithsonian Tropical Research Institute, Panama.